 If you would like to change the use of your property or land from commercial to residential, you need to understand what you need to do and the limitations and conditions involved.

 Legal advice for change of use office to residential

 It is best to confirm what application you need to make before work commences, as this will ensure you do not waste time and money and harm your position.

 If you have already started on the development and you later discover a change of use application is required, you can still obtain planning permission, although there is the danger it will be refused.

 Solicitors for change of use office to residential

 To give your change of use application the best chance of success, you should seek expert legal advice from a solicitor.

-At Kingsley Smith Solicitors we have considerable experience in this area of the law and can help you through the process.
-When you contact us, we will be able to suggest whether or not you need to apply for a change of use from commercial to residential.
+At Kingsley Smith Solicitors we have considerable experience in this area of the law and can advise you what you need to do, what your rights are and help you through the process.

 Would You Like Our Planning Experience On Your Side?